Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 #### vgSetPixels
 <a name="vgSetPixels"></a>

 The `vgSetPixels` function copies pixel data from the image src onto the drawingsurface.
-The image pixel (sx + i, sy + j) is copied to the drawing surface pixel (dx + i,dy + j), for 0 ≤ i < width and 0 ≤ j < height.
+The image pixel (sx + i, sy + j) is copied to the drawing surface pixel (dx + i,dy + j), for 0 â‰¤ i < width and 0 â‰¤ j < height.
 Pixels whose source lies outside ofthe bounds of src or whose destination lies outside the bounds of the drawing surfaceare ignored.
 Pixel format conversion is applied as needed.
 Scissoring takes placenormally.
 Transformations, masking, and blending are not applied.

 ```c
 void vgSetPixels(VGint dx, VGint dy,